smauel/dotfiles/README.md

 ### Colors

-Uses the excellent [Dracula](https://draculatheme.com/) theme for vim, tmux and iTerm.
+Uses the excellent `gruvbox` theme for vim, tmux and iTerm.

-See the link above for more ports.

 ### Git Author